matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 choose?
 Answer: BigQuery.

-398) App Engine - Request Routing?
+398) App Engine - Request Routing? // HERE
 Answer: You can use a combination of three approaches:
 a) Routing with URLs.
 b) Routing with a dispatch file: Configure 'dispatch.yaml' with routes 'gcloud app deploy dispatch.yaml'.